BernardGreenberg/NXSYS/NXSYSWindows/WindowsStatus.md

 In this repository, the top-level directory `NXSYS` contains everything that is shared between the Mac and Windows builds of the app (and nothing else).
 The second-level directory `TLEdit/tled`, quite unsymmetrically, contains everything shared by both builds of TLEdit (perhaps I will reorganize this) "and hopefully little else".
 TLEdit depends upon the `NXSYS` directory, too, for sources and headers.

-The top-level directory `NXSYSWin` contains everything specific to Windows, and *nothing* used on the Mac.
+The top-level directory `NXSYSWindows` contains everything specific to Windows, and *nothing* used on the Mac.
 All Windows-specific code and resources (about 20 files) for both apps are in it, directly.
 The solution file `NXSYSWindows.sln` is there, as well as subdirectories for the two (current) VS projects contained therein, which *do not contain code*, but only VS artifacts such as project, object, and precompiled header cache files.

 ### Build it yourself